Firm of the Future Profile: Singletrack Bookkeeping

 KH: Four years ago, we transitioned from hourly pricing to fixed pricing.
 While this can be a jolting change for many clients, our customers were very happy with the change because they knew exactly how to budget.
 As our knowledge and experience grew, we further transitioned from fixed pricing to value pricing.

-Our value billing model begins with basic bookkeeping data entry and reconciling plans – all of which include QuickBooks Online software, thanks to our access to wholesale billing.
+Our value billing model begins with basic bookkeeping data entry and reconciling plans – all of which include QuickBooks Online software.
 We then add on apps and services with an a la carte approach, customizing each business system with the tools they need.
 Specializing in QuickBooks Online, and a core set of apps, has made us a team of experts and we are now seen as such.

 If you haven’t switched to value pricing, find someone who has and do it!
 Our clients now see us as trusted advisors to maintain accurate usage of their tools, and we have more intimate insights with each account’s day-to-day activity.
 Value pricing has saved us time, so we’re able to gain a deeper understanding of the financial story and spend more time guiding our clients.